 Partners:

-Public Sector: Ethiopian Environmental Protection Authority (EPA), Hawassa University (HU), Rift Valley Lakes Basin Development Office (RVLBDO), Hawassa City Administration, Sidama Environment Protection and Forest Bureau (SEPFB), Industrial Parks Development Corporation (IPDC).
+Public Sector: Ethiopian Environmental Protection Authority (EPA), Hawassa University (HU), Ministry for Water & Energy – Rift Valley Basin Administration Office (RVBAO), Hawassa City Administration, Sidama Environment Protection and Forest Bureau (SEPFB), Industrial Parks Development Corporation (IPDC), Sidama Development Association, among others

-Civil Society: CIFA Onlus, Affiliation of Friends of Lake Hawassa (AFLaH), Stockholm International Water Institute (SIWI), Southern Ethiopia People Development Association (SEPDA), Water Witness International (WWI)
+Civil Society: CIFA Onlus, Affiliation of Friends of Lake Hawassa (AFLaH), Stockholm International Water Institute (SIWI), Water Witness International (WWI), Tamra for Social Development (TSD)

 Private Sector: PVH, Haile Resort, Coba Impact, Hotel Assoc., Waste Collection Assoc., Fruit Hawassa